-Redirecting visitors to their own language preference based on browser language or IP address is a feature that’s been often requested by our TranslatePress users.
-Now this is possible using our newest add-on Automatic User Language Detection.
+Redirecting visitors to their own language preference based on browser language or IP address is a feature often requested by our TranslatePress users.
+This can be easily achieved using the Automatic User Language Detection add-on.

-First time visitors expect to see the website in a language they understand.
+First-time visitors expect to see the website in a language they understand.
 With such a short attention span it’s easy to lose users who are not finding the language switcher soon enough.
-This is why it is important not only to have their language available, but to automatically redirect to it.
+This is why it is important not only to have their language available, but to also point this out to them or even automatically redirect to it.

-The last visited language is remembered through a cookie, so that returning visitors will always visit your website directly in their chosen language.
+The way automatic language detection works is that the last visited language is remembered through a cookie, so returning visitors will always visit your website directly in their chosen language.

 There are two ways of finding out what languages the visitors speak: either by browser language setting or by IP address.
 In the community, the browser language is seen as the most reliable information, but it depends on who your targeted audience is in order to decide which works best for your website.

-If you want to change the default setting of taking into account the browser language first and then IP address, you can do so with a simple select found in Settings -> TranslatePress.
+If you want to change the default setting of taking into account the browser language first and then IP address, you can do so with a simple select found in Settings → TranslatePress → Advanced.
 You can choose to determine language based solely on IP address or solely on browser language, or a combination between these two.

-We chose not to have any hard redirects in place for several reasons.
-Hard redirects, meaning those that happen on the server side, simply do not work with caching systems, be it a WP plugin, or host caching system.
+When we use redirects, w e chose not to have any hard redirects in place for several reasons.
+Hard redirects, meaning those that happen on the server side, simply do not work with caching systems, be it a WordPress plugin, or host caching system.
 The page served from cache would not take into account the correct language for each visitor, since the code on the server never gets executed.

 So how is our add-on solving all of these issues caused by the hard redirects?